-General adaptation syndrome is a three-stage response that the body has to stress.
-But what do the different stages involve and what examples are there of GAS in action?
+General adaptation syndrome (GAS) is a three-stage response that the body has to stress.
+Possible causes include psychological stress and life events.

 Stress is sometimes thought of as a mental pressure, but it also has a physical effect on the body.
 Understanding the stages the body goes through when exposed to stress helps people become more aware of these physical signs of stress when they occur.

 This article explores what general adaption syndrome (GAS) is, its different stages, and when it may occur.
 It also considers how people can better manage their response to stress.

 - GAS is a three-stage process that the body goes through when it is exposed to stress.

 - It is vital to find ways to manage it to limit the effects on the body.

 - Causes of the process include life events and psychological stress.

 Hans Selye, a Vienna-born scientist, working in the 20th century, was the first person to describe GAS.

 Selye found that rats displayed a similar set of physical responses to several different stressors.
 The latter included cold temperatures, excessive physical exertions, and injection with toxins.

 The scientist explained GAS as the body’s way of adapting to a perceived threat to better equip it to survive.
 A paper on Selye’s GAS theory was published in The Journal of Clinical Endocrinology in 1946.